Folsom Lake SRA Junior Lifeguards

 Every summer the State of California - Department of Parks and Recreation offers two four-week sessions held at the Beal's Point park unit of Folsom Lake SRA .
 Demand is high for the limited number of spaces available so sign up early!

-Please review the rules before signing up to ensure an enjoyable summer for all.
+Please review the rules and policies before signing up to ensure an enjoyable summer for all.